-These guidelines are for mentors who are facilitating the first two sessions of the Companioned Prayer learning experience.
-These experienced companions should know the prayer from their own experience praying and companioning, understand the other learning and mentoring guidelines and handouts (including the Safe and Accessible Environment Guidelines), and from the material in the other chapters of this book.
+These guidelines are for companions (mentors) who are facilitating the first two sessions of the Companioned Prayer learning program.
+These companions should know the prayer from their own experience praying and companioning, understand the other guidelines and handouts of the program (including the Safe and Accessible Environment Guidelines), and from the material in the other chapters of this book.

-During the first two mentored learning sessions, the mentor assists the person who has just finished praying reflect upon and discern the value of their own personal prayer experience.
+During the first two learning sessions, the mentor assists the person who has just finished praying reflect upon and discern the value of their own personal prayer experience.
 In addition to helping each person validate the spiritual significance of their own prayer experience, having each person also hear each other's prayer experiences will also affirm the spiritual validity and importance of the prayer in their lives.